TechwriterSSchmidt/Bring_Em_Home/README.md

 # Bring Em Home 🧭

-A robust GPS navigation and safety device designed to help hikers find their way back to a starting location.
-Built on the **Heltec Wireless Tracker** platform for maximum reliability.
+A dedicated GPS navigation device designed to guide Emilie **safely** back to her starting location on every hike.
+It also serves as an emergency LoRa-beacon and SOS-flasher in case she needs help.

 ## Overview

-This device uses GPS and a high-precision compass to guide the user back to a saved "home" position.
-It features a high-contrast OLED display for visibility in all lighting conditions and includes safety features like LoRa tracking and an SOS beacon.
+This device uses GPS and compass sensors to help navigate back to a saved "home" position.
+Perfect for hikers who want peace of mind knowing they can always find their way back to their starting point.

 ## Hardware Requirements